The Pike: Queen's Park

 In 1969, the name changed to Queen's Park, to coincide with the public opening of the historical ocean liner RMS Queen Mary, which the city had purchased as a combination tourist attraction and hotel.
 The park retained this name until closing and demolition (1979–1980).
 Most locals continued calling it The Pike.

 Elmer McCurdy

 In 1976, during the filming of The Six Million Dollar Man, someone spotted a mannequin in the corner on the ride Laff in the Dark.
 When he reached for the arm and it shockingly came off, it was then noticed that this was no dummy but a man.
 The man was later identified as Elmer McCurdy, an outlaw in the early 20th century who had been shot by police.
-McCurdy has no living relatives so the undertaker took the body and asked the public to put a nickel in its mouth to see the corpse.
+McCurdy had no living relatives, so the undertaker took the body and asked the public to put a nickel in its mouth to see the corpse.
 A carnival runner turned up and claimed McCurdy was his long lost relative.
 It then made its way across carnivals and amusement parks until people forgot it was an actual mummy.
 The body was returned to Oklahoma, where it is buried.